mooshee/ios-flickr-feed/README.md

 ios-flickr-feed
 ===============

-A simple photo grid view application.
+A simple photo grid view application for searching and viewing photos from Flickr.
 Tap photos to enlarge.

-Tested on iOS 5 to iOS 6.1.